-His international team-mate James Rodriguez, who is thought to interest Manchester United, was heavily involved in Juan Guillermo Cuadrado's opener, though, combining brilliantly down the right before sending the full-back away after a neat one-two to drive his side into a 1-0 lead.
+His international team-mate James Rodriguez, who is thought to interest Manchester United, was heavily involved in Juan Guillermo Cuadrado's opener though, combining brilliantly down the right before sending the full-back away after a neat one-two to drive his side into a 1-0 lead.

-Real Betis' deep-lying midfielder Benat continued his fledgling international career with a lively performance in the middle of the park helping Spain to run out comfortable 5-1 winners away in Panama, showing the sort of tidy play on the ball which has prompted strong recent interest from Manchester City.
+Real Betis' deep-lying midfielder Benat continued his fledgling international career with a lively performance in the middle of the park helping Spain to run out comfortable 5-1 winners away in Panama, showing the sort of tidy play on the ball which has prompted strong interest from Manchester City.

 Denmark drew 1-1 against Turkey, with the much-sought after Christian Eriksen playing the entire game for the away side.
-He was unable to exert his customary influence on the game behind lone striker Nicklas Bendtner in what will go down as something of a flat performance from the 20-year-old Ajax playmaker.
+He was unable to exert any customary influence on the game behind lone striker Nicklas Bendtner in what will go down as something of a flat performance from the 20-year-old Ajax playmaker.

 Full-back Mathieu Debuchy put in an ineffective showing for France, losing Italy striker Stephan El Shaarawy down his flank for the opening goal.
 While he offered plenty of defensive cover, he was unable to have an impact up the other end of the pitch with his usual forward forays curbed by the opposition.

-Liverpool have struggled for goals all season in the league, and their well-documented interest in Belgium international Dries Mertens may have had an adverse effect as he struggled out wide all evening during the team's 2-1 defeat against Romania.
+Liverpool have struggled for goals all season in the league, and their well-documented interest in Belgium international Dries Mertens may have had an adverse effect as he struggled out wide all evening during the nation's 2-1 defeat against Romania.